 The LPSNRD will continue development and implementation of its voluntary IMP, LPRBC, and Drought Consortium commitments for the foreseeable future.
-The NRD will continue implementation of the Phase II and Phase III GWMAs for groundwater quality (including nitrogen certification in 2023) as well as DVB SMA irrigation allocation and certification for groundwater quantity.
-LPSNRD will continue to perform additional groundwater monitoring in the Monolith/NPPD area near Hallam.
+The NRD will continue implementation of the Phase II and Phase III GWMAs for groundwater as well as DVB SMA irrigation allocation and certification for groundwater quantity.
+The District will continue to implement its drinking water protection program and expand efforts in all CWSPAs.
+LPSNRD will continue to perform additional groundwater monitoring in the Monolith/NPPD area near Hallam as well as other areas of the District as necessary.
 The District will continue to implement and expand its vadose zone monitoring program emphasizing advanced techniques used by UNL, and coordinate that program with its ongoing groundwater monitoring and test hole drilling.
-LPSNRD will continue utilizing AEM and other data for District-wide hydrogeologic framework work with other NRDs, NeDNR, NDEE, and private consultants to develop and implement a strategy for groundwater modeling at various scales.
-The NRD will implement the revisions to its Groundwater Rules and Regulations for future large-scale water users and continue to evaluate the need for additional revisions.
-LPSNRD will also utilize NDEE funding as well as its own resources to hire a Drinking Water Protection Specialist position to work with Waverly and all of the public water suppliers in the District on a wide variety of groundwater protection issues.
+LPSNRD will continue utilizing AEM and other data for District-wide hydrogeologic framework work with other NRDs, NeDNR, NDEE, and private consultants to develop and implement a strategy for groundwater modeling at various scales, and will begin initiating consultant recommendations, advanced modeling, etc. in 2024.
+The NRD will implement the revisions to its Groundwater Rules and Regulations for future large-scale water users and continue to evaluate the need for additional revisions, and will begin the process of revising/updating its Groundwater Management Plan in 2024.
 All of the above efforts will be supported and made more efficient with implementation of the mobile data access program.